thomaseleff/Windows-Filestream-Backup/README.md

 11. Click "OK".
 12. Within the "Settings" tab of the pop-up, un-check the selection box next to the "Stop the task if it runs longer than" field.
 13. Click "OK".
-14. The newly created task should now appear within the Task Scheduler Library, and can be run manually by selecting the task, then by clicking Run within the "Actions" panel on the righ-hand side of the window.
+14. The newly created task should now appear within the Task Scheduler Library, and can be run manually by selecting the task, then by clicking Run within the "Actions" panel on the right-hand side of the window.

 # Attribution
 Batch scripting method for returning the length of a string was sourced from the following webpage [https://ss64.com/nt/syntax-strlen.html](https://ss64.com/nt/syntax-strlen.html).